kperusko/cheatsheet/linux.md

 top (show linux tasks / processes) htop (proces monitor) atop (resource monitor)

-history (show history of all commands in shell) - bash history is written in the file ~/.bash_history history -c (deletes shell history from RAM) export HISTTIMEFORMAT="[%F] [%T] " (set the HISTTIMEFORMAT variable so that the history contains date and time for each command - only for current session - add to ~/.bash_profile to make it permanent)

 tar cvf foo.tar bar/ (creates gzipped tar archive with name foo.tar from the folder bar) tar xvf foo.tar (extracts gzipped tar in current directory)